CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Fix sidebarnav layout bug.

-**Thoughts:** So today I'm working on another Django project assigned to me which I have to complete within given timeperiod,well it should be get completed.
+**Thoughts:** So today I was working on another Django project assigned to me which I have to complete within given time period, it should be get completed.
 B/c that today only spend 2-3 hours on this.
 But it get fixed that's the big advantage of the day.